averissimo/protein_to_all_nucleotide/README.md

 In practice, it is an array of possible codons for each protein and does a depth-first search of the graph, generating a string at each leaf with all parents.
 It is a recursive algorithm to keep memory usage minimum.

+## Usage

+    $ ruby revtranslate_it.rb [codon table number] [max sequences per contig]

+- input.query: this file needs to exist with fasta sequences;
+- [codon table number]: sets codon table conversion id, if not specified defaults to '1';
+- [max sequences per contig]: sets number of sequences generated per fasta sequence in input.query;
+  - note that if you want to set this option, you require to set codon table number

 ## Example

 Using codon table 1, the sequence 'AMG' should be translated to 16 nucleotide sequences: